beamop/Louvre-SF3/README.md

 ocr-louvre
 =================

-Louvre-SF3 is a ticketing system for the Louvre Museum.
+ocr-louvre is a ticketing system for the Louvre Museum.